chris-short/chrisshort.net/content/resume/index.md

 ## Professional Experience

+### Senior Developer Advocate, Amazon Elastic Kubernetes Service — Detroit, MI — Oct 2021 to Present

-### Principal Technical Marketing Manager, Red Hat — Detroit, MI — Aug 2019 to Present
+### Principal Technical Marketing Manager, Red Hat — Detroit, MI — Aug 2019 to Oct 2021

 * OpenShift.TV Executive Producer: in charge of finding content, talent, showrunning, marketing, growth, and facilitating technical components of live productions
 * Training others in how to make use of the infrastructure in place for OpenShift.TV to grow the channel's bench of hosts and producers across the globe